Causal Inference under Interference through Designed Markets: Policy Learning

 \subsection{Constrained Class of Treatment Rules}

-We now assume that $\Pi$ is a VC-class of functions with dimension $v$.
-The estimator of the optimal value function maximizes the doubly-robust estimator of the value function from Section \ref{sec:estimation} over $\Pi$, specifically
+As in \citet{kitagawa2018should}, we now assume that $\Pi$ is a VC class of functions with dimension $v$.
+The estimator of the optimal value function maximizes the doubly-robust estimator of the value function from Section \ref{sec:estimation} over $\Pi$, specifically $ \hat \pi \in \arg \max \limits_{\pi \in \Pi} \hat V_n(\pi). $

 The main contribution of this section is formalizing how well the estimated rule performs compared to the oracle rule that maximizes the unobserved finite-market value $\bar V_n(\pi)$ directly.
 A key step in this result is to show that both $\bar V_n(\pi)$ and $\hat V_n(\pi)$ converge uniformly in $\pi \in \Pi$ as $n$ grows large to the continuum market value $V^*(\pi)$.
-For this uniform convergence, we require an additional assumption on the nuisance functions in addition to Assumption \ref{as:nuisance}, which we provide in Assumption \ref{as:anuis}.
+For this uniform convergence, we require Assumption \ref{as:anuis}, which is an additional assumption on the nuisance functions.